InfiniteDevelopment/Instagram-growth/README.md

 * A server running PHP
 * The PHP curl module

+#### Getting started
+* Download the script to your server
+* Edit the config file (config.php)
+* Select the tags you want the script to explore
+* Automatic commenting
+* Get an access token from instagram
+* Setup as cronjob (optional)
+* Check the requirements for setting up curl

 ## Setup
 ### Download the script to your server
 Download the files to a folder on your server.
-You need both the config.php and instagram-growth.php file Before it can run you need to update the config.php file.
+You need both the config.php and instagram-growth.php file before it can run you need to update the config.php file.

 ### Edit the config file (config.php)
 You need to configure all the fields.
 And replace the UPPERCASE text with your own information